 Hiring new employees is an essential part of operating, and growing, a successful business.
 It is also a process that presents an inherent risk to any organisation.
-Fraud and other criminal acts are often committed by company insiders, the very people that are trusted to work for the business’s best interests.
-While most employees might be honest and trustworthy, it only takes one to cause major unforeseen problems that can be hard to predict, and even more difficult to undo.
+Company insiders often commit fraud and other criminal acts; the very people trusted to work for the business’s best interests.
+While most employees might be honest and trustworthy, it only takes one to cause major unforeseen problems that can be hard to predict and even more difficult to undo.

 Companies that don’t perform pre-employment background checks, or conduct insufficient background checks, are at a particularly high level of risk.
-According to popular employment site CareerBuilder.com, “Fifty-eight percent of hiring managers said they’ve caught a lie on a resume; one-third (33 percent) of these employers have seen an increase in resume embellishments post-recession.”
-Even more staggering, 50% of workers are aware of someone else having lied on their resume (BestLife, 2018).
-This shows an uptick in recent years, and should alarm any business owner or hiring manager/human resources professional as a wake-up call that there is a serious problem.
+According to popular employment site CareerBuilder.com, “Fifty-eight per cent of hiring managers said they’d caught a lie on a resume; one-third (33 per cent) of these employers have seen an increase in resume embellishments post-recession.”
+Even more staggering, 50% of workers know someone else has lied on their resume (BestLife, 2018).
+This shows an uptick in recent years and should alarm any business owner or hiring manager/human resources professional as a wake-up call that there is a serious problem.

 So what are the most common areas of resume fraud?
 The following is a rundown of the top 10 ways candidates might show deception in the hiring process:

 1. Stretching dates of employment: Someone who can only stay at each job for a few months at a time is likely to be a concern for a prospective employer.
 For that reason, they might fudge their employment dates to make it look like they have longer ranges of employment in certain positions.

 2. Inflating past accomplishments and skills: The candidate might claim major successes; for example: “implemented new CRM process company-wide” – when in reality, they only played a small role in this achievement.